MicrosoftDocs/learn/learn-pr/wwl-sci/implement-manage-external-identities/includes/2-collaboration.md

 ## Manage external collaboration settings in Azure Active Directory

 This unit describes how to enable Azure Active Directory (Azure AD) B2B collaboration.
-Then, explores the ability to designate who can invite guests, and determine the permissions that guests have.
+Then, we explore the ability to designate who can invite guests, and determine the permissions that guests have.

 By default, all users and guests in your directory can invite guests even if they're not assigned to an admin role.
 External collaboration settings let you turn guest invitations on or off for different types of users in your organization.
 You can also delegate invitations to individual users by assigning roles that allow them to invite guests.